 In pursuit of harmonious coexistence and co-prosperity, Aichi Steel promotes community-oriented activities focused around four key words: “clean,” “green,” “creative” and “volunteerism.”

 The Volunteer Center, located in the General Affairs Division, provides information and promotes educational activities with the aim of supporting employee volunteer activities.
-It also plans smaller-scale volunteer activities which employees can participate in, and encourages them to experience volunteering for themselves.
-During fiscal 2016, we increased participation in activities such as collection drives (ink cartridges) and in-house sales events.
-We also set a record with a total of 6,629 people participating, which was 715 more people than last year.
+It also offers a consultation service and plans smaller-scale volunteer activities in which employees and others can easily participate, and it encourages them to experience volunteering for themselves.

-Changes in the number of participants in volunteer activities
+Changes in the number of volunteers in social contribution activities (cumulative)

 In addition to holding the “Nearby roads clean-up campaign” every two months to help clean our neighborhoods, we have been holding Clean Aichi Day every October since 2009, together with employees of domestic and overseas subsidiaries, as one of Aichi Steel's CSR Enhancement Month activities.